franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 So `Block` becomes a wrapper of a widget, it modifies the input and/or the output of the contained widget.
-As it is a widget itself, it suddenly is possible to add two borders around the widget.
+As it is a widget itself, it suddenly becomes possible to add two borders around the widget.
 Voilà!
 Now our widgets become like onions:
 `(Style(Block(Paragraph)))`.